qiime2/dev-docs/source/storing-data/index.rst

 ZIP files additionally have the advantage of being incredibly well supported by a *wide* array of software.
 Some software manipulates ZIP files directly
-(often built into an opertating system's graphical interface) and others use ZIP files as a backing structure
+(often built into an operating system's graphical interface) and others use ZIP files as a backing structure
 (such as ``.docx`` and ``.epub``).
 Because it is so widely used, maintaining the long-term accessibility of data is much more likely.